 People who came in contact with the zombie bride before the wedding may have chosen different words for the pin she wore (everywhere) for the three days before the wedding.
 She thought this captured her perfectly, even if she did froth at the mouth when vendors messed things up or didn't return her calls.

 Someone must have tipped off Total Experiences of her zombie-ness' arrival.
-Waiting in the room from this company (booked the block of rooms and rate) was a gift: more alcohol than two people should have in one room, chocolate covered strawberries, and Red Bull.
+Waiting in the room from Total Experiences, which booked the rooms and secured our group rate, was a gift: more alcohol than two people should have in one room, chocolate covered strawberries, and Red Bull.
 Not sure why anyone would treat a zombie to energy.
 Maybe it was an attempt to eradicate the constant state of sleep deprived fog shrouding the brain as a part of the zombie bride condition.

 Some people thought the zombie bride might be tempered some by a few of these, sold at the check out counter of a convenience store in Paris, the hotel chosen for the bride and groom and guests.
 Though she had never seen jello shots sold pre-packaged before, she resisted the proposed treatment.